Super Bowl XXI: Broadcasting

+Music

+The game is notable for the two intended debuts of musical themes that have become syonymous with the network, for differing reasons.
+CBS opened the game with the theme music, composed by Lloyd Landesman, that would later be used for their college football coverage.

+CBS also originally planned to debut the song "One Shining Moment" during a postgame montage at the end of its coverage.
+Songwriter David Barrett had originally wrote "One Shining Moment" for basketball, being inspired after watching Larry Bird play.
+For the Super Bowl XXI montage, the lyrics were modified to make football references instead of basketball ones, such as changing "The ball is tipped" to "The ball is kicked".
+However, both the game and the postgame interviews ran past the expected airtime, and thus the montage was canceled and CBS instead went straight to its Super Bowl lead-out program, Hard Copy.
+CBS then asked Barrett for permission to use the song after the 1987 NCAA Division I men's basketball championship game on March 30, in which Indiana beat Syracuse.
+"One Shining Moment" was used to close CBS's coverage of the tournament.
+The positive public response led to it becoming an annual feature on the NCAA Division I men's basketball tournament coverage ever since.

 Entertainment

 The pregame show was a salute to California and featured the pop music group The Beach Boys and Canadian jazz fusion band The Shuffle Demons.
 Singer Neil Diamond performed the national anthem.
 The show was directed and choreographed by Lesslee Fitzmorris.
 The coin toss ceremony featured Pro Football Hall of Fame defensive lineman Willie Davis.

 The halftime show was a "Salute to Hollywood's 100th Anniversary" featuring an introduction by George Burns (who was only nine years younger than the Hollywood neighborhood in Los Angeles) and a performance by the Southern California high school drill teams and dancers.

 As had been their tradition all season, upon securing their victory, Giants players celebrated by dumping a Gatorade cooler on head coach Bill Parcells.
 The 1986 Giants were the first team to initiate what has now become a standard post-game celebration, and the Super Bowl telecast enabled a large, national audience to first witness what has become commonplace.

 Super Bowl XXI MVP Phil Simms became the first athlete to appear in an "I'm going to Disney World!" television ad, being recorded shouting the phrase while celebrating the team's victory immediately after the game.